deploywithjoy/cicd-demos/whereami-cicd/demo.md

 # About the Cluster (EP)
 - [minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download)
-- open docker desktop
+- Open docker desktop
 - `minikube start`
-- you'll see the `minikube` cluster in your Docker Desktop status will read "Running"
+- You'll see the `minikube` cluster in your Docker Desktop status will read "Running"
--  in the terminal run the containerized application!
+- In the terminal run the containerized application!

 > **OPTION:**
 > To run Minikube using podman and cri-o:\